Educational Consumer Tips

 Are you considering hiring a home improvement/remodeling contractor?
 The following items are some important things for you to know.

 Contractors in Wisconsin are not necessarily required to have a license.
-However, as of July 2009, if contractors do NOT have a license/certification, then they MUST have a building contractor registration with the Wisconsin Department of Commerce.
-To search for a company’s credentials with the Department of Commerce, go to http://apps.commerce.state.wi.us/SB_Credential/SB_CredentialApp.
+However, you can check for certain licensing with the Wisconsin Department of Commerce.
+To search for a company’s credentials with the Department of Commerce, go to http://apps2.commerce.wi.gov/SB_Credential/SB_CredentialApp/SearchById

 A contractor must inform you, before you enter into a contract, of all the required building or construction permits.

 Contractors can pull these permits for you, but it is not required.
 If the contractor asks you to pull your own building permits, you have no assurance that the contractor is properly licensed or insured, which may make you ultimately liable for any property damage, injuries or code violations.

 If the contractor pulls the required permits, he/she must have two certifications that are required by the state of Wisconsin: 1) Dwelling contractor certification (assigned to the business); and 2) Dwelling contractor qualifier (assigned to an employee).
 In addition, contractors also must be registered with the Division of Safety and Buildings, and show proof that they have paid for worker’s compensation, unemployment insurance, and minimum levels of liability or a bond.
 The liability insurance covers worker and public injuries and damage to property.